OpenSaMD/OpenSaMD/docs/techdoc/14971/risk-management-report.md

 # Risk Management Report

 The Risk Management Report contains the output and summary of risk management activities.
-The general planning and methods are described in the Risk Management plan, while the actual risks are listed and analyzed in the Risk Table.
+The general planning and methods are described in the Risk Management plan, while the actual risks are listed and analysed in the Risk Table.

 The process and stages of risk analysis are described in the SOP Integrated Software Development.

 ## Mapping of Standard Requirements to Document Sections